rootstrap/apple_auth/README.md

 Set your different credentials in the file by uncommenting the lines and adding your keys.

 ------------------
-If you are using devise_token_auth gem run this generator.
+If you are using devise_token_auth gem, run this generator.

     $ rails g apple_sign_in:appple_sign_in_controller [scope]

-In the scope yo need to write your path from controllers to yours existents devise controllers.
+In the scope you need to write your path from controllers to your existent devise controllers.
-An example '$ rails g apple_sign_in:appple_sign_in_controller api/v1/'
+An example `$ rails g apple_sign_in:appple_sign_in_controller api/v1/`
 This will generate a new controller: `controllers/api/v1/apple_sign_in_controller.rb`.

 You should configure the route, you can wrap it in the devise_scope block like: